AndreasDickow/osint-user-enumeration/README.md

-# Project Title: Nextcloud User Enumeration OSINT - Proof of Concept
+# Nextcloud User Enumeration OSINT - Proof of Concept

 ## Overview
 This repository contains a proof of concept (PoC) for Brute Force Enumeration OSINT tested on  Nextcloud/OwnCloud instances.
 This project is designed for educational purposes to demonstrate how a brute force enumeration attack can be executed to uncover sensitive information.
 It should be used responsibly and only in environments where you have explicit permission to test.